 - Install your water source fitting.
 If you selected the Garden Hose fitting, attach it to your garden hose bib, a garden hose, a slop sink faucet, or a washing machine supply port.
 If you selected the inline faucet supply fitting, shut off the cold water valve under your sink, remove the hose feeding your faucet and install the inline fitting.
 Replace the faucet hose on top and turn the water back on to check for leaks.
 The inline faucet fitting is shown on the right.
 Just below that we show where it would install under a sink or toilet.

 - Connect the 1/4" Poly line to your source water fitting and the shutoff valve on the top of the Steam Slayer.
-Making sure the ends are cut cleanly, simply push the tubing into the fittings all the way and install the C-shaped retaining clips.
+Making sure the ends are cut cleanly, simply push the tubing into the fittings all the way.

 - Install the silicone waste tubing on the unit's barb and attach the holder clip to the end.
 We include a 5/8" OD stainless steel ring that should be inserted into the end of the silicone to expand the tubing large enough to fit the holder clip tightly.
 The waste tubing should be trimmed so that it only extends into your catch bucket/vessel by 1-2 inches.
 The open end of this tubing must never be submerged or the steam slayer will not work properly.